craue/CraueFormFlowBundle/UPGRADE-3.0.md

   renamed to `craue_addDynamicStepNavigationParameters` and `craue_removeDynamicStepNavigationParameters`, i.e.
   pluralized, since they now handle more than one parameter.

-- The template `CraueFormFlowBundle:FormFlow:stepField.html.twig` (being deprecated in 2.1.0) has now been removed.
+- The template `CraueFormFlowBundle:FormFlow:stepField.html.twig` (deprecated in 2.1.0) has been removed.